joepdooper/ivy/README.md

 #### 4. Install packages

-Install the necessary dependencies to kickstart your project:
+Install the necessary dependencies with [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) or [yarn](https://yarnpkg.com/) to kickstart your project:

 ```bash
 npm install